Tech500/GPS-Data-Logger/README.md

 "FAVICON.ICO", and "ACCESS.TXT" are listed; however, they are for internal use and are restricted.
 "Opened with/Save as," result of clicking link produces "404 Page not found."

-4. LOG.TXT file is appended every 15 minutes with the latest update; storing data from Dynamic web page.

-5. DIFFER.TXT stores the difference in Barometric Pressure for the last fifteen minutes.
-Only a difference of equal to or greater than .020 inches of Mercury are logged with difference, date and time.

-6. URL file names other than ones defined in the Sketch produce "404 Page not found."
+4. URL file names other than ones defined in the Sketch produce "404 Page not found."
 Methods
 other than "GET," produce "405" message and exits current request.

-7. Optional,  Audible alert from Piezo electric buzzer when there is Barometric Pressure difference of .020 inches of Mercury.
+5. Optional,  Audible alert from Piezo electric buzzer when there is Barometric Pressure difference of .020 inches of Mercury.
 I am interested in sudden drop of Barometric Pressure in a 15 minute interval.
 Serve weather more likely with a sudden drop.
 Difference of .020 inches of Mercury point is set for my observations to log and sound audible alert; not based on any known value to be associated with serve weather.

-8. Optional, two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.
+6. Optional, two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.

-9. Tempature, Humidity, Barometric Pressure, and Dew Point have four embedded "ThinkSpeak.com" graphs on one web page.
+7. Tempature, Humidity, Barometric Pressure, and Dew Point have four embedded "ThinkSpeak.com" graphs on one web page.
 Graphs are created from Iframes provided by "ThingSpeak.com"

-10. ESP32HTTPClient library is used to POST data to the hosted, Domain website.
+8. ESP32HTTPClient library is used to POST data to the hosted, Domain website.
 Function webInterface sends data to hosted, domain website.

-11. Free, "000webhost powered by HOSTINGER" is used for "Domain hosted" website. to use "Hosted eb Site feature.
+9. Free, "000webhost powered by HOSTINGER" is used for "Domain hosted" website. to use "Hosted web Site feature.

-12. "dataCollector.php" needs to be uploaded to your Hosted web site.
+10. "dataCollector.php" needs to be uploaded to your Hosted web site.

-13. Simple FTP file transfer; allows for easy file maintence, preventing too many log log files. tested with Filezilla client.
+11. Simple FTP file transfer; allows for easy file maintence, preventing too many log log files. tested with Filezilla client.

-14. Built-in OTA update; remote sketch update by web interface.
+12. Built-in OTA update; remote sketch update by web interface.

 Two websites,one sketch: "Weather_View_Timezone.ino"